AutomationPanda/tau-intro-selenium-py/README.md

 Every test should use its own WebDriver instance.
 This keeps things simple and safe.
-The best way to set up the WebDriver instance is using a [pytest fixture](https://docs.pytest.org/en/latest/fixture.html).
+The best way to set up the WebDriver instance is to use a [pytest fixture](https://docs.pytest.org/en/latest/fixture.html).
 Fixtures are basically setup and cleanup functions.
 As a best practice, they should be placed in a `conftest.py` module so they can be used by any test.